envoy/ibeacon-experiment-report/README.md

     This time I did not launch the app, I only unlock my phone, and turned out it starts receiving events

 After testing around rebooting cases, at least given the setup we have and logs above, we came to a conclusion, iBeacon monitoring can be broken after rebooting.
-The behavior is kind of Flaky, sometimes it works, sometimes it doesn't.
+The behavior is kind of flaky, sometimes it works, sometimes it doesn't.

 ## Daily sign-in tests